Leadership / Board of Directors

 James K. Kamsickas is chairman and chief executive officer of Dana Incorporated, which supplies engineered solutions that improve the efficiency, performance, and sustainability of powered vehicles and machinery around the world.

-Mr. Kamsickas is one of the most experienced and longstanding industry veterans with more than 30 years in the mobility business, spanning the light-vehicle, commercial-vehicle, and off-highway segments.
-He has led global organizations that supply significant vehicle content, including powertrains, interiors, acoustics, exteriors, seating, electrodynamics, sealing, thermal, industrial motion, aftermarket components, and systems.
+Jim is one of the most experienced and longstanding industry veterans with more than 30 years in the mobility business, including more than 17 years as a CEO, spanning the commercial-vehicle, light-vehicle, off-highway, aftermarket, and industrial segments.
+He has led global organizations that supply significant vehicle content, including powertrains, interiors, acoustics, exteriors, seating, electrodynamics, sealing, thermal, mechanical systems, and aftersales and service.

-Prior to joining Dana in 2015, Mr. Kamsickas was president and CEO of International Automotive Components (IAC) for eight years.
+Prior to joining Dana in 2015, Jim was president and CEO of International Automotive Components (IAC) for eight years.
 In addition, he served as head of Lear Corporation’s Interior Systems Division and held several additional senior leadership roles within that organization.

-Mr. Kamsickas has actively represented the interests of the automotive supply industry in U.S. congressional proceedings and the broader mobility supply industry as a member of the President of the United States’ council on manufacturing and job creation.
-He has also served on Fiat Chrysler, Ford, and General Motors supplier councils.
-Currently, he is on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and the United Way of Greater Toledo and is a member of the Toledo Rotary Foundation.
+Jim has actively represented the interests of the automotive supply industry in U.S. congressional proceedings and the broader mobility supply industry as a member of the President of the United States’ council on manufacturing and job creation.
+He has also served on Ford, General Motors, and Stellantis supplier councils.
+In 2020, Jim was honored by The Motor & Equipment Manufacturers Association (MEMA) with the prestigious Triangle Award for his contributions to the vehicle supplier industry.
+He currently serves on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and the United Way of Greater Toledo and is a member of the Toledo Rotary Foundation.

-Mr. Kamsickas earned a bachelor’s degree in business administration from Central Michigan University and a Master of Business Administration degree from Michigan State University.
-He also holds an honorary degree, Doctorate of Commercial Science, from Central Michigan University.
+Jim earned a bachelor’s degree in business administration from Central Michigan University and a Master of Business Administration degree from Michigan State University.
+He also holds an honorary Doctorate of Commercial Science from Central Michigan University.